-- Dean's List Academic Excellence; individuals with a Grade Point Average of 90% for any given term/ module (for DL certificates the 90/90 rule applies, an individual must have 90% attendance and a 90% GPA in that given term/module to receive the award). - Perfect Attendance No blemishes; a perfect attendance record for any given term/module. - Professionalism in Action Professional behavior as a student at Institute of Technology.
+- Dean's List Academic Excellence; individuals with a Grade Point Average of 90% for any given term/module (for Dean's List certificates the 90/90 rule applies, an individual must have 90% attendance and a 90% GPA in that given term/module to receive the award). - Perfect Attendance No blemishes; a perfect attendance record for any term/module. - On-Ground Programs No blemishes; a perfect attendance record for the entire program. - Hybrid/IDL Programs No on-campus attendance blemishes; - Professionalism in Action Professional behavior as a student at Institute of Technology.
 These recipients, identified typically once a quarter, have gone "above and beyond" standard expectations based on GPA, attendance, overall attitude, and personal improvement.